 - (A) Advisory Opinions shall be made available to the public, during regular business hours of the office of the Board, 9:00 a.m.
 4:00 p.m.
-Monday through Friday, provided that the confidentiality requirements of the Ethics Ordinance are observed. - (B) Every Advisory Opinion adopted in accordance with the provisions of Section 4.8 above shall be deemed a public record of the Board and subject to the requirements of the Illinois Freedom of Information Act, 5 ILCS 140/1 et seq., as amended. - (C) Any person may obtain copies of Advisory Opinions from the Board upon request at a cost of 25φ per page.
+Monday through Friday, provided that the confidentiality requirements of the Ethics Ordinance are observed. - (B) Every Advisory Opinion adopted in accordance with the provisions of Section 4.8 above shall be deemed a public record of the Board and subject to the requirements of the Illinois Freedom of Information Act, 5 ILCS 140/1 et seq., as amended. - (C) Any person may obtain copies of Advisory Opinions from the Board upon request at a cost of 25¢ per page.
 The cost of copies shall be paid before the person making the request may receive the copies.
+The Staff, in its discretion, may waive this fee when providing electronic copies of Advisory Opinions.